What to do if you are pulled over for dui/dwi

 It’s a frightening moment: you’re driving home from dinner and drinks when suddenly you see flashing lights and hear a siren behind you.
 Even under the best of circumstances, an encounter with law enforcement can be nerve-wracking.
 What should you do when you’re pulled over after having a few drinks?
-Here are a few things you should know as articulated by a DUI and DWI lawyer Waco TX trusts:
+Here are a few things you should know as articulated by a DUI and DWI lawyer Phoenix trusts:

 1. You Don’t Have to Answer (Most) Questions

 As with any encounter with law enforcement, you have the right under the Fifth Amendment of the U.S. Constitution to remain silent and refuse to answer potentially incriminating questions.
 This means that you don’t have to tell a police officer how many drinks you’ve had or where you’re coming from.
 However, in many states, you are required to comply with lawful orders or requests from law enforcement officers.
 Often, this requires you to comply with a request to identify yourself with your driver’s license and provide the officer with registration and liability insurance information upon request.
 Similarly, if an officer requests that you step out of your vehicle, you are required to comply.

 2. You Don’t Have to Perform Any “Tests” or Give a Sample Voluntarily